quorten/quorten-blog1/_posts/2018-05-26-github-ddos.md

 ---

-Wow, GitHub was a victim of another DDoS, this time one of the largest DDoS attacks on the entire Internet.
+Wow, GitHub was a victim of another DDoS, this time one of the largest DDoS attacks on the entire Internet: Nearly 1.4 terabits per second was directed at GitHub for nearly 8 minutes.
 How?
 Via `memcached` servers exposed to the public Internet, used as traffic amplifiers.

 20180526/https://en.wikipedia.org/wiki/GitHub
 20180526/https://www.wired.com/story/github-ddos-memcached